Eastern State Penitentiary: Cultural references

-Due to its ominous appearance, gloomy atmosphere, and long history, Eastern State has been used as a location for television programs and films about hauntings.
-Paranormal TV shows like Ghost Hunters, Ghost Adventures, BuzzFeed Unsolved and MTV's Fear explored the paranormal at Eastern State.
-Eastern State was also used in an episode of Cold Case titled "The House" which dealt with a murder after an inmate escape.
+Paranormal television programs including Ghost Hunters, Ghost Adventures, and MTV’s Fear have filmed at Eastern State Penitentiary, BuzzFeed Unsolved and MTV's Fear explored the paranormal at Eastern State.
+Eastern State was also used in an episode of Cold Case, titled "The House," which dealt with a murder after an inmate escape.
 For the show, the prison was renamed Northern State Penitentiary.